Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 ##Update the assembly version to the current build version##

-Each build should get a unique identifier to be easily identified.
-This meaningful name is called the *build number*.
-By default, the build number is created using this format:
+Each build should get a unique identifier for identification.
+This meaningful name is the *build number*.
+By default, the build number uses this format:

-`$(Date:yyyyMMdd)$(Rev:.r)` which will result in something tht looks like this `20090824.2`
+`$(Date:yyyyMMdd)$(Rev:.r)` which will result in something that looks like this: `20090824.2`

-As you can see, it uses flags that are replaced based on the date, and number of build run.
+As you can see, it uses flags replaced based on the date, and the amount of builds run.
 You can get a complete list of the available flags [on MSDN](https://msdn.microsoft.com/en-us/library/hh190719.aspx).
-You can edit the build numer format by going to the *General* tab of the build definition:
+You can edit the build number format by going to the *General* tab of the build definition:

  ![alt text](/images/2015-11-12-vs-online-build-squirrel-windows/Build_definition_General_Tab.jpg "Build definition general tab")

- When using continuous integration, it is very useful to be able to link back the current version of the application to the build.
+ When using continuous integration, it is very useful to link back the current version of the application to the build.
 A nice way to do this is to use the build number as the version number for the application.
-An easy way to do this, is to create a PowerShell script that will be run before the build process and that will modify the `AssemblyVersion` in the `AssemblyInfo.cs` files contained in your project.
+To do this, create a PowerShell script that runs before the build process and that modifies the `AssemblyVersion` in the `AssemblyInfo.cs` files contained in your project.

  In my solution, I'm using a modified version of a [code sample from a MSDN page](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index).
-I have simplified it greatly because I'm using a *trick* to have only one `SharedAssemblyInfo.cs` files that contains the `AssemblyVersion` for all my projects.
+I have simplified it greatly because I'm using a *trick* to have only one `SharedAssemblyInfo.cs` files that has the `AssemblyVersion` for all my projects.
 If you're interested, you can check the how-to for this trick [here](http://weblogs.asp.net/ashishnjain/sharing-assembly-version-across-projects-in-a-solution).

 <script src="https://gist.github.com/Gimly/9f00a1adb03272b11d6e.js"></script>